Why Airlines Sometimes Force You to Check a Carry-On (And What Happens Next)

 Even when passengers follow size rules, the number of bags brought onboard can exceed available storage.

 Airlines do not assign overhead bin space to individual passengers.
+Even if your carry-on meets the size limit, available cabin space can run out as more passengers board.

 How Airlines Decide Which Bags Get Checked